Impact of ObamaCare on Jobs: Does ObamaCare Kill Jobs?

 How will ObamaCare Impact Job Growth, Unemployment, Wages, Operation Costs, or Hiring Practices?

 What is the impact of ObamaCare on jobs? is ObamaCare really a Job Killer?
 ObamaCare does affect job growth, hiring, wages and consumer costs.
 However, the impact of ObamaCare on jobs isn't as drastic as you might have heard.
-ObamaCare includes provisions that create new jobs in healthcare and Government, increase operating costs for some larger businesses, and save money for small businesses.
+ObamaCare includes provisions that create new jobs in healthcare and government, increase operating costs for some larger businesses, eliminate "job-lock" and save money for small businesses.
 Let's take a look at ObamaCare and how it affects jobs hiring practices and operation costs.

 How ObamaCare Has Impacted Jobs

 While some larger firms who have to provide insurance for employees come 2015 are cutting back employee hours to part-time to avoid paying for their health coverage, others like Walmart have moved tens of thousands of workers from part-time to full-time to embrace the law.
 Also, many smaller firms will be able to hire more workers due to their ability to provide them with better benefits at cheaper rates.
 ObamaCare it's self funds the creation of tens of thousands of new jobs in Government and healthcare sectors.
+So some job loss will be seen in the form of full-time workers losing hours and workers choosing to work less hours or leave their job since they can now get non-work-based insurance.
+Job growth will come as a result new healthcare related jobs and from those who choose to create businesses now that they won't have to depend on an employer for health benefits.

 How ObamaCare Creates Jobs